ffrujeri/ffrujeri.github.io/_pages/about.md

 While I find a path towards funding for my AGI Research, I try to create profitable solutions in real-world optimal control applications spanning from autonomous systems to data center energy optimization.
 In particular involved on the adaptation / finetuning of Large Language Models with human inductive bias in the loop (AI alignment).

 From 2021-2023, I was a  Research Scientist in the Azure AI Research team.
-I support Research in AI Alignment with RLHF / RLFAI (Reinforcement Learning from Human or AI Feedback).
-I also supported the Azure Personalizer Service (contextual bandits for Personalization / Recommendations).
+I supported Research in AI Alignment with RLHF / RLFAI (Reinforcement Learning from Human or AI Feedback).
+In 2021, I also supported the Azure Personalizer Service (contextual bandits for Personalization / Recommendations).

 In the Embodied Intelligence pillar in collaboration with MSR, the efforts are on trying to design system with reliable Offline pretraining (through Offline RL, Meta-RL and other interactive representation learning methods) and downstream finetuning, involving Skill learning and discovering for fast online adaptation.